 The expected scattered electron counting rates have been estimated, under the assumption that $\sigma({}^{3}He) \simeq \sigma{d} + \sigma{p}$ and $\sigma({}^{3}H) \simeq 2\sigma{d} - \sigma{p}$, using values for the proton (F{2}^{p}) and deuteron (F{2}^{d}) structure functions and for the ratio R from the "global" analysis of the SLAC DIS data [36].
-The rates assume a 60 msr SBS solid angle for a point target (which is reduced to about 50 msr at large angles using a 40 cm long target), and include, in an approximative way, losses due to radiative effects.
+The rates assume a 55 msr BBS solid angle for a point target [which is reduced to about 45 msr and 42 msr for a 25 cm long target at 42° (smallest proposed angle) and 57° (largest proposed angle), respectively], and include, in an approximative way, losses due to radiative effects.
+It should be noted that the BBS solid angle is limited by the size of the detectors rather than the size of the dipole magnet aperture.
 It is evident from the listed rates that the proposed experiment will be able to provide very high-statistics data and perform any necessary systematic studies in a very timely fashion.
-The required beam times for the x-scan of the helium and tritium cross sections, listed in Table 2, are 160 and 300 hours, respectively, for a canonical beam current of 24 μ A. Inelastic scattering from the deuteron will be also performed at all these kinematics, which will require 175 hours.
+The required beam times for the x-scan of the helium and tritium cross sections, listed in Table 2, are 167 and 250 hours, respectively, for a canonical beam current of 25 μ A. Inelastic scattering from the deuteron will be also performed at all these kinematics, which will require 180 hours.

 A very important systematic check will be to confirm, at selected kinematics, the expectation that the ratio $R = \sigma_L/\sigma_T$ is the same for 3H and 3He.
 The high beam energy of CEBAF and the momentum and angular range available by the HRS system can provide measurements of R in the same x range (0.2-0.7) as in the SLAC NPAS E140X experiment [75] by means of a Rosenbluth separation versus $\epsilon = [1 + 2(1 + \nu^2/Q^2) \tan^2(\theta/2)]^{-1}$ (the degree of the longitudinal polarization of the virtual photon mediating the scattering).
 Our R measurements will be mostly limited by inherent systematics uncertainties rather than, as in the SLAC case, statistical uncertainties, and will be of the same or better precision as compared to the SLAC measurements.
 The large ε range $\Delta \epsilon > 0.50$ that can be achieved in this experiment (larger than that of SLAC) will be a decisive factor for the accuracy of these measurements.
 The kinematics for selected R measurements and the required beam times are given in Tables 3 (Appendix III) and 4 (Appendix IV), respectively.
-Five measurements of R at x = 0.25, 0.35, 0.45 and 0.55 and 0.65 with $Q^2 = 1.29, 1.81, 3.20, 3.91$ and 5.79 $(\text{GeV}/c)^2$ and W = 2.18, 2.06, 2.19, 2.02 and 2.00 GeV, respectively, will provide an excellent set of data for checking the universality of R and comparing with the world data.
+Five measurements of R at x = 0.25, 0.35, 0.45 and 0.55 and 0.65 with $Q^2 = 1.27, 1.76, 3.04, 3.82$ and 5.66 $(\text{GeV}/c)^2$ and W = 2.16, 2.03, 2.14, 2.00 and 1.98 GeV, respectively, will provide an excellent set of data for checking the universality of R and comparing with the world data.
 This set of measurements will require 3.3, 4.4, 5.5, 6.6, 7.7 and 8.8 GeV beams (with 3 of them being straight multiples of 2.2 GeV single-pass machine configurations).
-The required beam time for the R measurements is 270 hours for the canonical beam current of 24 μ A. Assuming an additional 10% of running with the polarity of the magnets of the spectrometers reversed ("positron running", to measure contribution to the electron scattering rate from charge symmetric processes in the target), the total beam time for the experiment will be 1,000 hours (42 days).
-This total time, as is customary, assumes 100% efficiency, not including any overhead or detector/spectrometer checkout time.
+The required beam time for the R measurements is 270 hours for the canonical beam current of 25 μ A. Assuming an additional 10% of running with the polarity of the magnets of the spectrometers reversed ("positron running", to measure contribution to the electron scattering rate from charge symmetric processes in the target), the total beam time for the experiment will be 954 hours.
+An additional i) 12 hours will be required for three angle-setting changes and surveys of the